 The purpose of this chapter is to describe the status quo of the water resources in the Usutu to Mhlathuze Catchment in terms of the water resource system.
-The chapter documents the results of Task 1: Delineate Integrated Units of Analysis (IUAs) and Resource Units (RU) and describe the status quo of the Usutu to Mhlathuze Catchment.
+The chapter documents the results of Task 1: Delineate Integrated Units of Analysis (IUAs) and Resource Units (RU) and describe the status quo of the Usutu to Mhlathuze Catchment, as outlined in the Delineation and Status Quo Report of May 2022.
 The objective of this task is to define IUAs, and to provide a status quo description of each IUA.